Shares vs options: what’s the difference?

 The important difference is that if someone owns shares, they are a shareholder immediately.
 With options, they have own...

-Share options are typically used to help you attract and retain the best employees, consultants and advisors by giving them the right to buy shares in the company in the future at a specified price.
-This price is usually a close-to-zero price, for example ÂŁ0.001 per share, or for EMI options, at a price per share agreed with HMRC to give the maximum tax benefit.
+Share options are typically used to help you attract and retain the employees, consultants and advisors by giving them the right to buy shares in the company in the future at a specified price.
+For advisors and consultants most times the options are granted with a close-to-zero exercise price, for example £0.001 per share.
+For EMI options, the exercise price will normally be based on the EMI Valuation agreed with HMRC to give the maximum tax benefit.

-You can give share options to customers and influencers, but you need to take care when coming up with customer and influencer reward programmes that involve equity.
-This is because complex rules around taxation and, most importantly, securities laws come into play.
-This is why it’s normally large listed companies who reward customers with equity (like Domino’s with its Piece of the Pie Rewards programme and T-Mobile with its Stock Up campaign).Â
+Yes, you can give share options to customers and influencers, but you need to take care when coming up with customer and influencer reward programmes that involve equity because rules around taxation and securities laws come into play.
+That’s why it’s normally large companies who reward customers with equity (like Domino’s with its Piece of the Pie Rewards programme and T-Mobile with its Stock Up campaign).

-In the UK there are strict rules stopping companies or individuals that are not authorised by the Financial Conduct Authority from making “financial promotions”, which will impact how you communicate your equity reward programme to your customers or influencers.
+In the UK there are Financial Conduct Authority rules regulating how companies and individuals are allowed to make “financial promotions”, which will impact how you communicate your equity reward programme – more on that here.

-Good news: you don’t need to set up an option scheme to give options to customers or influencers.Â
+Good news: You don’t need to set up an option scheme to give options to customers or influencers.

-So, instead of creating an option scheme, you’ll simply do a standalone option grant.
+So, instead of creating an option scheme, you’ll do a standalone option grant.
 A well-drafted option grant will normally include at least the following details:

-Let’s look at each of these in more detail below.Â
+Let’s look at each of these in more detail below.

 The option grant should specify how many share options the customer or influencer will get.
 Companies typically create a 10% share option pool, which covers giving share options to employees and advisors.
 So if you plan to additionally give share options to customers or influencers, those could either come from that same option pool, or you might consider making a larger option pool to accommodate both needs.